-- Opening A, Poem Launch, introduces the poem used in this lesson.
-The poem includes words with the "-an" pattern in following with the focus of this cycle.
-The verses incorporate new high-frequency words as well (RF.K.3).
+■ Opening A, Poem Launch, introduces the poem used in this lesson.
+The verses incorporate the new high-frequency words for this cycle: "one," "we," and "all" (RF.K.3).
+The poem also includes some words with short vowel phonemes for continued practice, and introduces words with "ink" (/ink/) and "ank" (/ank/), which is echoed in the remaining lessons in this cycle.
 Students should each have a copy of the poem, either in a personal poetry notebook or a loose copy in a clear plastic sleeve.
 This not only allows students to follow along during whole group instruction but also carries over to small group instruction and independent activities.
 In addition, it serves as an ongoing collection of texts that they can "read," even if students cannot yet decode.
-If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Time A and B, students use the poem to search for three "mystery" high-frequency words.
-Students are given clues about the number of letters in the word and then search for words with the same number of letters, encouraging student inquiry.
-They also listen for a word as the teacher reads the poem, clapping when they hear it (RF.K.1a, RF.K.1d).